Accent Elimination vs Speaking English with Clarity

 It’s not about accent elimination.
 It’s all about Speaking English with Clarity.

-Unless I get a request to work at your company location, I conduct all sessions by Skype.
-At our first meeting, we’ll record a sample paragraph to get a baseline for measuring your progress.
+For clients seeking accent management, we’ll begin by recording a sample paragraph to get a baseline for measuring your progress.
 We’ll talk about your background, experience, concerns, goals.
 What feedback have you been getting at work and in the community?
-What’s your learning style?
-I’ll listen carefully to pinpoint the areas in your pronunciation and general speaking skills that are holding you back.
+I’ll listen carefully to pinpoint the areas in your speaking skills that are holding you back.
 Then I’ll tailor a program of study to address your needs.

 What situations are the biggest problems for you?